Practical Linux, Windows Server and cloud guides for IT pros.

 Event ID 13 (Registry Modification) tracks changes to registry values, which is critical for detecting persistence mechanisms.
 Attackers love registry run keys, service entries, and COM object hijacking — all of which show up here.

 Event ID 22 (DNS Query) logs every DNS lookup with the querying process.
-This is invaluable for identifying DNS tunnelling, domain generation algorithm (DGA) domains, and matching against threat intelligence feeds.
+This is invaluable for identifying DNS tunnelling, domain generation algorithm domains, and matching against threat intelligence feeds.

 Event ID 25 (Process Tampering) detects advanced evasion techniques like process hollowing and herpaderping.
 These are the techniques that bypass traditional antivirus by replacing a legitimate process image with malicious code after the security check has passed.